Adult Learn to Row

 • Know what is like to row in a range of boats – quads, doubles, and singles.
 We have many stable boats suitable for learning, which means you don’t have to be an expert to row in a single.

-• Be prepared to join in our novice sessions on Saturday mornings.
+• Be prepared to join in our novice sessions on Wednesdays and Saturday.

-You must also join Rowing Canada Aviron ($26.25) and Rowing BC ($20) to be able to participate in any activity at the club.
-Those fees are included in the $355.
+You must also join Rowing Canada Aviron and Rowing BC to be able to participate in any activity at the club.
+Those fees are included in the cost.

-Over these six sessions you will learn how to row with three to seven other people, led by two of our coaches.
-These will take place twice a week for three weeks on Tuesdays and Thursdays evenings at 6:15 pm or on Saturdays and Sundays at 10 am.
+Over these six sessions you will learn how to row with three to eight other people, led by our coaches.
+Unlike other programs, we have a high coach to participant ratio with 1 coach to 4/5 rowers.
+Lessons will take place twice a week for three weeks on Tuesdays and Thursdays evenings at 6:15 pm or on Saturdays and Sundays at 10 am.
 Each lesson lasts approximately 2 hours, but can run to 2.5 hours.
 We have a range of stable boats that are ideal to learn in – from crew boats designed for ocean rowing, to our Wavecutter singles that are designed with novice rowers in mind.

 After you complete your lessons, and if you decide to continue rowing with the FCRC, we are offering a novice program on Saturday mornings this summer to help you consolidate your skills and endurance so that you can join in with our regular member programming.